Eastern Kentucky's people looked for a fresh start after coal. Then came the floods

 The immediate challenges of disaster relief in this part of Appalachia involve getting food, water and medicine to remote communities.
 The floods have also interrupted efforts to build a post-coal economy in eastern Kentucky, and displaced residents in a region where affordable houses are already hard to come by and flat land suitable for building new ones is scarce.

-The inland floods, a type of disaster made worse by climate change, stretched across at least seven counties.
+The inland floods, a type of disaster made worse by climate change, stretched across more than a dozen counties.
 Hundreds of families have moved into government-run shelters, according to Gov. Andy Beshear's office.

 Lucas and his family have been staying with his in-laws, just across the street from his waterlogged house in Isom, Ky., and a few miles from where he grew up.